IT - Computer Support Specialist

 - Software Trainer

-- End User Support Specialist
+- End-User Support Specialist

-High School Dual Credits
+High School Dual Credit

-Dual enrollment offers high school juniors and seniors an opportunity to get a head start in high-demand fields through earning college credits.
-Learn about the credit options.
+Dual enrollment offers high school students an opportunity to get a head start in high-demand fields while earning college credits.

 Transfer Opportunities After WCTC